 Following the Rapid Review, a Local Child Safeguarding Practice Review may be recommended and undertaken by all agencies involved in the case.
 Each agency produces an Internal Management Review (IMR) or Critical Analysis Report which examines their agencies involvement with the child and any relevant adults.
 All reports are then collated to produce an Overview Report with recommendations.

-Executive Summaries of all SCRs and LCSPR's undertaken in Gloucestershire can be found at:

-Gloucestershire Statutory Reviews - Gloucestershire Safeguarding Children Partnership
+Executive Summaries of all SCRs and LCSPR's undertaken in Gloucestershire can be found at: Local child safeguarding practice reviews | Gloucestershire Safeguarding Children's Partnership

 7. DEFINITIONS